Loans affair: Leak of loan proposal

 As news leaked of the plan, the opposition began questioning the government.
 Under questioning from Fraser, Whitlam said on 20 May that the loans pertained to "matters of energy", that the Loans Council had not been advised and that it would be advised only "if and when the loan is made".
 The following day, he told Fraser and Parliament that authority for the plan had been revoked.
 On 4 June 1975, Treasurer and Deputy Prime Minister Jim Cairns, misled Parliament by claiming that he had not given a letter to an intermediary offering a 2.5% commission on a loan.
-Whitlam removed Cairns from Treasury, made him Minister for the Environment and later dismissed him from Cabinet.
+Whitlam demoted Cairns to Minister for the Environment and later dismissed him from Cabinet altogether.

 A special one-day sitting of the House of Representatives was held on 9 July 1975 during which Prime Minister Gough Whitlam tabled the documents containing evidence about the loan and attempted to defend his government's actions.

-Beset by economic difficulties at the time and by the negative political impact conjured up by the affair, the Whitlam Government was vulnerable to further assaults on its credibility.
+Beset by economic difficulties at the time and by the negative political impact conjured up by the affair, the Whitlam government was vulnerable to further assaults on its credibility.

 Although Connor's authority to seek an overseas loan was withdrawn after the leaking of the scandal, he continued to liaise with Khemlani.
-The Journalist Peter Game from the major Melbourne daily newspaper The Herald tracked down Khemlani in mid-late 1975 and following an interview revealed that Khemlani and Connor were still in contact, which brought the affair to a head.
+The journalist Peter Game, of the Melbourne daily newspaper The Herald, tracked down Khemlani in mid-late 1975 and following an interview revealed that Khemlani and Connor were still in contact, which brought the affair to a head.
 After Connor directly denied Khemlani's version of events, as reported in the Sydney Morning Herald, Khemlani flew to Australia in October 1975 and provided Game with telexes sent to him from Connor that refuted Connor's denial.

 On 13 October 1975, Khemlani provided a statutory declaration and a copy of the incriminating telexes sent from Connor's office, a copy of which was forwarded to Whitlam.
-Upon receiving the documents, Whitlam dismissed Connor from his government for misleading parliament.
-In his letter of dismissal, date 14 October 1975, Whitlam wrote, "Yesterday I received from solicitors a copy of a statutory declaration signed by Mr Khemlani and copies of a number of telex messages between Mr Khemlani’s office in London and the office of the Minister for Energy.
+Upon receiving the documents, Whitlam sacked Connor from Cabinet for misleading Parliament.
+In his letter of dismissal, dated 14 October 1975, Whitlam wrote, "Yesterday I received from solicitors a copy of a statutory declaration signed by Mr Khemlani and copies of a number of telex messages between Mr Khemlani’s office in London and the office of the Minister for Energy.
 In my judgment these messages did constitute 'communications of substance' between the Minister and Mr Khemlani".
 Connor was replaced as Minister for Minerals and Energy by the Minister for Agriculture, Ken Wriedt.